John Frankenheimer: Political relationships with the Kennedys

 Film critics Joanne Laurier and David Walsh observe that “The Kennedy assassination marked a historical turning point.
 One of its aims, in which it ultimately succeeded, was to shift US government policies to the right and intimidate political opposition.”

 Frankenheimer's most significant bond with the Kennedys was his political and personal relationship with Senator Robert F. Kennedy, to whom he quickly committed his services during the 1968 presidential campaign: “When [Robert Kennedy] declared his candidacy in '68, I immediately called [campaign manager] Pierre Salinger and said ‘Pierre, I want to be part of this.’"

 Frankenheimer reports that he filmed Robert Kennedy's campaign appearances and coached the senator on improving his political persona, providing this support for Kennedy over three months in the spring of 1968.

 Frankenheimer was devastated by RFK's assassination in June 1968, due in part to his proximity to the event.
+Kennedy spent the night before the California primary in Frankenheimer's Malibu home.
 He had first been scheduled to accompany Kennedy through the Ambassador Hotel after the candidate's victory speech in the California primaries.
 Early news reports listed Frankenheimer as one of the wounded in Kennedy's entourage.
 Frankenheimer and spouse Evans Evans were waiting at a side entrance of the Ambassador Hotel to pick up Kennedy when he emerged from the press conference and drive him to their home.
 According to Frankenheimer, they witnessed police removing Sirhan Sirhan, later convicted of the shooting, from the premises, then discovered Kennedy had been mortally wounded.

 Traumatized by the event, Frankenheimer withdrew from politics, and after completing The Gypsy Moths (1969) moved to France to study the culinary arts.
 He recalled in 1998: “Yeah.
 I managed to finish one film, The Gypsy Moths, but I just felt like 'What's the point?
 What does any of this really matter?'
 I mean, when you're a part of something like that and then all of the sudden it's taken away with just one bullet [snaps fingers].
 It really makes you take stock in what's important...That's when I went to France, and that's when I went to Le Cordon Bleu, because I just had to do something else with my life, and I really couldn't go near politics for a long time after that.”
 Walsh comments: